Capital One on AWS

 On-Demand Infrastructure on AWS Helps Capital One DevOps Teams Move Faster Than Ever

 Capital One is well known for its early adoption of new technologies to help it transform the banking customer experience.
-Less obvious, but no less crucial, are the practices and mindsets that position the company to make such effective use of those new technologies—practices and mindsets that are the result of the company's conscious self-transformation into a digital technology company.
+Less obvious, but no less crucial, are the practices and mindsets that position Capital One to make such effective use of those new technologies—practices and mindsets that are the result of the company's conscious self-transformation into a digital technology company.
 The company’s recent embrace of DevOps is just the latest step.

 We are truly all in on the cloud, and AWS has been instrumental in enabling us to take full advantage of the benefits of being in the cloud.
 Going all in on the cloud has enabled both instant provisioning of infrastructure and rapid innovation.
 We are able to manage data at a much larger scale and unlock the power of machine learning to deliver enhanced customer experiences."